EVORA-project/evora-ontology/models/docs/Sequence.md

     description: Textual encoding of a biological sequence information in FASTA format
     title: sequence FASTA
     comments:
+    - In cases where no reference sequence exists in public repositories, the corresponding FASTA sequence is expected; otherwise, the reference sequence is sufficient.
-    - In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
+      In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
 In case the sequence is made of multiple parts several fasta sequences can be provided